 - To export whatever information is currently displayed in the list, right-click anywhere in the list and choose Export List from the pop-up menu.

 From time to time it might be necessary to edit one of the escrow movement transactions.
 To edit a transaction, right-click on it and choose Edit Transaction from the pop-up menu.
 The Escrow Movement form will appear.

-The Escrow Movement Form.
-The two editable fields are the Date field (see green arrow) and the Memo field (see magenta arrow).
-A “Created/Revised By” stamp (see gold arrow) displays the identity of the original creator and the most recent revisor of the form.
+The editable fields are the Date field, Memo field, and Department field.
+A “Created/Revised By” stamp displays the identity of the original creator and the most recent reviser of the form.

 If a customer cancels a service agreement prior to some or all of the planned work orders being performed, some or all associated work orders should be marked as “canceled” from the Work Order List, the Schedule Board, or within the work order itself.
 Then, depending on the circumstances, the dates of the corresponding escrow movements are manually edited from the Escrow Movement List.

 For example, if a customer cancels a 2-visit service agreement before any work is performed,

 - Both of the outstanding planned work orders should be marked as “canceled”.

 - The dates on both of the outstanding escrow movements should be adjusted to the current date.